 Material and methods

-Field site description and underlying data The examined field site at Chamau (47°12′37′′ N, 8°24′38′′ E, 393 m a.s.l.) is an intensively managed grassland comprising around approximately 20 grass and herb species in the Swiss Lowlands.
-The soil type was described as a Cambisol (Roth, 2006).
-The details on the physical soil properties are presented in Tab.
-1. The simulation period covered the entire year 2006 and no fertilizers were applied during this time period.
+Field site description and underlying data The examined field site at Chamau (47°12′37′′ N, 8°24′38′′ E, 393 m a.s.l.) is an intensively managed grassland comprising around approximately 20 grass and herb species in the Swiss Lowlands (Roth 2006).The simulation period covered the entire year 2006 and no fertilizers were applied during this time period.
 Due to the focus of this work on the effects of plant growth and harvest management on the near-surface flux exchanges, we evaluated the vegetation period from May to August, as well as two extreme periods: a temperate and moist period in May and a hot and dry period in July.
 Forage was harvested on May 4, June 9, July 10, September 5 and October 19, 2006, with a cutting height of 0.07 m.
 The species composition, site, experimental design, biomass and grassland management have been described in detail by Gilgen and Buchmann (2009); Roth (2006) and Zeeman et al. (2010).
 The ecosystem variables relevant for the simulations were used as documented in Gilgen and Buchmann (2009) (plant variables, soil moisture) and Roth (2006) (soil properties).
 Micrometeorological data were used at 30-min resolution.
 Fluxes were determined using the eddy covariance (EC) technique.
-An overview of the measurement setup is given in Tab.
-2. Further details are described in Zeeman et al. (2010).
+It is well-known that EC - Tower measurements can have high uncertainties.
+Zeeman et al. (2010) showed that the energy budget closure amounts to 81% at this site station.
+An overview of the soil properties of the models and the measurement setup is given in Tab.1 and Tab.
+2, respectively.